cdisdero/CRDSettings/README.md

 - [License](#license)

 ## Overview
 Often you want to allow users to set and edit app settings in both the app and in the iOS Settings app.
 Exposing the app settings via a settings bundle is the right way to go because it allows your app to be compatible with MDM (mobile device management) systems that enable users to manage app settings across an enterprise, for example.
 It's also a good idea to allow users to edit app settings within the app itself, but this usually entails a lot of extra coding - not only for reading and modifying settings in the app, but also presenting them in a table view and allowing them to be modified by the user.
 This framework solves all of these problems.
 It allows you to put all the app settings in one place - in the Settings bundle for the app.
-And, with just a simple reference in your storyboard and the implementation of one protocol property, it presents the settings to the user in a table view just like the iOS Settings app does allowing full editing of each setting item.
+And, with just the implementation of one protocol property and a few lines of code to instantiate the app settings view controller, the settings are presented to the user in a table view just like the iOS Settings app does allowing full editing of each setting item.

 ## Requirements
 - iOS 10.0+